vicharak-in/vicharak-docs/source/faq.rst

     .. tab-item:: Windows

-        - Connect the device to the PC and use the :ref:`Serial Console Tool <using-serial-console>` to open the serial port of the device.
+        - Connect the device to the PC and use the :ref:`Serial Console Tool <serial-console>` to open the serial port of the device.

         - Once the serial port is opened, Take the kernel and user space logs by running the following commands in the serial port tool.